Table of Contents

 - Establishing a non-profit organization for COVID-19 relief and recovery efforts

 - Renovating the kitchen

-- Organizing a meeting
+- Organizing a project meeting with key stakeholders

 No matter how big or small your project is, you can benefit from using editable project templates ― pre-formatted, reusable outlines that serve as a starting point for planning out new work.
 Templates enable you to set up to-do’s, budgets, schedules, reports, and other project management documents without having to start from scratch every time.

 In project management, the work breakdown structure (WBS) defines a deliverable-oriented hierarchical decomposition of all the essential work to be executed by the project team to accomplish the desired objectives and create the required deliverables.
 It’s made up of separate activities organized as packages or phases.